 Mirror Lake is a beautiful pool in the Tenaya Creek.
 You can see the crown of Half Dome reflecting on the lake’s water and it is pretty much as close as you can get to Half Dome on the valley floor.

-We hit Mirror Lake on our second day but we didn’t bring swimming suits.
+We hike to Mirror Lake on our second day but we didn’t bring swimming suits.
 The kids really wanted to come back to swim.
 And we did!

 It was their favorite spot in the park.
 We chilled and refreshed and the kids jumped, floated, and played for hours.
-It was so much fun.
+This was so much fun.

 9. Walk or Drive around Yosemite Valley/Half Dome Village